Notice of Pre-AIA or AIA Status

 Step 2A Prong One Analysis: Claim 11 under its broadest reasonable interpretation is a series of mental processes.
 For example, but for the generic computer components language, the above limitations in the context of this claim encompass neural network processing, including the following:

-a provision of an initial problem and training data solving the initial problem for particular cases, the initial problem being a problem of evaluating the quality of an existing system or of a system to be created, where the initial problem is a problem chosen from: a choice of a best alternative among a set of alternatives, a distribution of alternatives among preference classes, a storage of alternatives in order of preference, and the provision of an evaluation score of an alternative (observation, evaluation, and judgement),
+providing an initial problem and training data solving the initial problem for particular cases, the initial problem being a problem of evaluating the quality of an existing system or future physical system, where the initial problem is a problem chosen from: a choice of a best alternative among a set of alternatives, a distribution of alternatives among preference classes, a storage of alternatives in order of preference, and the provision of an evaluation score of an alternative (observation, evaluation, and judgement),

-a physical implementation of the function determined to obtain a decision support system (observation, evaluation, and judgement.
+manufacturing a function determined to obtain a decision support system (observation, evaluation, and judgement.
 The claim is interpreted as stating that the physical implementation is determined, the determination comprised by a method.)

 Therefore, claim 11 recites an abstract idea which is a judicial exception.